jeffro256/carrot/carrot.md

 ## 2. New Features

-### 2.1 Address generator

-This tier is intended for merchant point-of-sale terminals.
-It can generate addresses on demand, but otherwise has no access to the wallet (i.e. it cannot recognize any payments in the blockchain).

-### 2.2 Payment validator wallets

-Carrot supports view-incoming-only wallets that can verify that an external payment was received into the wallet, without the ability to see where those payment enotes were spent, or spend it themselves.
-But unlike old Monero view-only wallets, a Carrot payment validator wallet cannot see *"internal"* change enotes.

-### 2.3 Full view-only wallets
+### 2.1 All wallets

-Carrot supports full view-only wallets that can identify spent outputs (unlike legacy view-only wallets), so they can display the correct wallet balance and list all incoming and outgoing transactions.
+Carrot immediately brings these features to both newly generated wallets and existing wallets.

+#### 2.1.1 Address-conditional forward secrecy

+As a result of leveraging the FCMP++ consensus protocol, Carrot has the ability to hide all transaction details (sender, receiver, amount) from third-parties with the ability to break the security of elliptic curves (e.g. quantum computers), as long as the observer does not know receiver's addresses.

-### 2.4 Janus attack mitigation
+#### 2.1.2 Janus attack mitigation

 A Janus attack [[4](https://web.getmonero.org/2019/10/18/subaddress-janus.html)] is a targeted attack that aims to determine if two addresses A, B belong to the same wallet.
 Janus outputs are crafted in such a way that they appear to the recipient as being received to the wallet address B, while secretly using a key from address A. If the recipient confirms the receipt of the payment, the sender learns that they own both addresses A and B.

 Carrot prevents this attack by allowing the recipient to recognize a Janus output.

-### 2.5 Stateless burning bug mitigation
+#### 2.1.3 Stateless burning bug mitigation

 The burning bug [[5](https://www.getmonero.org/2018/09/25/a-post-mortum-of-the-burning-bug.html)] is a undesirable result of Monero's old scan process wherein if an exploiter creates a transaction with the same ephemeral pubkey, output pubkey, and transaction output index as an existing transaction, a recipient will scan both instances of these enotes as "owned" and interpret their balance as increasing.
 However, since key images are linked to output pubkeys, the receiver can only spend one of these enotes, "burning" the other.
 If the exploiter creates an enote with amount `a = 0`, and the receiver happens to spend that enote first, then the receiver burns all of the funds in their original enote with only a tiny fee cost to the exploiter!